-Are your click-through rates amazing?
+Are your click-through rates (CTR) what they should be?

 Special attention should be paid to click-through rate.
 But to get an accurate read, you need to be aware of what numbers you’re looking for.